ontop/ontop-website/guide/troubleshooting/faq.md

 ### How can I report a bug or ask other questions?
-You can get in touch with us through [our support channels](/community/support) and [contribute to the project](/community/contributing/) by for instance filing a [bug report](/community/contributing/bug-report).
+You can get in touch with us through [our support channels](/community/support) and [contribute to the project](/community/contributing/) by, for instance, filing a [bug report](/community/contributing/bug-report).

 ## Databases